Complimentary Gartner® Report! 'A CTO's Guide to Open-Source Software: Answering the Top 10 FAQs.'Read more

 Why contribute to open source?

-The first involves a selfless impulse to give back by helping to develop software that you yourself use and love.
+The first involves a selfless impulse to give back by helping to develop software you use and love.
 If you've benefited from code written and freely shared by others, you might opt to pay it forward by sharing contributions of your own.

 Prerequisites for contributing